 Robert Jones Jr. (Son of Baldwin) said in 2015, “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”
 His quote applies to the way white liberals often gloss over another white person’s racism to gaslight Black women.
-To put this in perspective, a group of white liberals who passed themselves off as a “social justice advocacy group,” attempted to force me into the same space as their friend, an alt-right white supremacist.
-In that group, even white liberals who claimed to be feminists questioned why I would be uncomfortable, and were complacent as long as they were unaffected; as long as that white supremacist was misogynistic and anti-Black against me; but not sexist against them.
+To put this in perspective, a group of white liberals who passed themselves off as a “social justice advocacy group,” attempted to force me into the same space as their friend; an alt-right white supremacist.
+In that group, white liberals who claimed to be feminists questioned why I would be uncomfortable, and they were complacent as long as they were unaffected; as long as that white supremacist was misogynistic and anti-Black; but not sexist against them.
 Not only were they complacent, but the group entertained the idea of me having to defend my existence to someone who openly hates Black women.
-Black women are patronized into believing that “we can’t always get what we want,” and dismissed as “divisive” when we refuse to unite with people who openly have a vested interest in our oppression.
-Despite our front line work in the fight for liberation of all oppressed people, Black women are blamed for the division in the world, over our valid critiques of white liberals who participate in white supremacy in this way.
+Black women are patronized into believing that “we can’t always get what we want,” and dismissed as “divisive” when we refuse to unite and share space with people who openly have a vested interest in our oppression.
+Despite our front line work in the fight for liberation of all oppressed people, Black women are blamed for the division in the world, over our valid critiques of white liberals and the ways thry participation in white supremacy.
 Last month, I wrote an article about those who degrade Black youth, especially young Black women, for critiquing the idea of “lesser of two evil” politics during the 2020 Presidential Election.